jakeheis/SwiftCLI/README.md

 the user can write `greeter greet -s -s`, and `softly.value` will be `2`.

-#### Keyed options
+#### Keys

-Keyed options are options that have an associated value.
+Keys are options that have an associated value.
 Using "git commit" as an example, "-m" would be a keyed option, as it has an associated value - the commit message.
-They take the form of variables of the generic type `Key<T>`, where `T` is the type of the option.
+They take the form of variables wrapped by '@Key`.

 The `GreetCommand` could take a "number of times" option:

 ```swift
 class GreetCommand: Command {